gravitational/gravity/docs/6.x/cluster.md

 ## Customizing Cluster DNS

-Gravity uses [CoreDNS](https://coredns.io) for DNS resolution and service discovery within the cluster.
+Gravity uses [CoreDNS](https://coredns.io) for DNS resolution and service discovery within the Cluster.

 The CoreDNS configuration can be edited after installation, by updating the `kube-system/coredns` ConfigMap.